yamagen/plotting-poetry-2025/slide.md

 ---

-### Kanajo: Preface of the Kokinshu
+### **Preface of Kokinshū: Kanajo**

 - Does not mention the 31-syllable form
 - The format is drived from the practice of poetic expression
 - Not too short, not too long, just right for expressing emotions
 - One theory suggests that the pleasantness of phonetics and rhythm (5-7 pattern),
 - The length of breath, and ease of recitation and transmission are involved.

 ---